 We use scrub brushes, sponges, toilet bowl cleaners, mops, and other tools that need to be wet to clean surfaces.
 Then, when we’re finished, we usually put the tool away and move on to the next task.
 This is never a good idea.
 If you throw a sponge back under your sink while it is still wet, mold can develop.
 Even if that sponge is filled with soap, it can become moldy and smelly.
 The same goes for mops and scrub brushes.

 You want to be especially careful to allow your toilet bowl cleaner to dry completely before returning it to the base.
-Toilet-cleaning is just about the dirtiest job in house, and you don’t want to make it even less sanitary by returning the wand to the base while it is still wet, where bacteria will form.
+Toilet cleaning is just about the dirtiest home cleaning job, and you don’t want to make it even less sanitary by returning the wand to the base while it is still wet, where bacteria will form.
 You should also wipe down and dry your cleaning bottles before putting them back in a cabinet.
-Dripping cleaning solution can stain your cabinets and damage the wood.
+The dripping cleaning solution can stain your cabinets and damage the wood.
 As silly as it sounds, you do need to clean your cleaning supplies.